-Rosacea is a common skin condition that causes redness and blood vessels to appear on your face.
-It may also produce small, red, pus-filled bumps.
-These signs and symptoms may flare up for weeks to months and then diminish for a while.
-Rosacea is often mistaken for acne, an allergic reaction, or other skin conditions, so it is important to have a comprehensive skin evaluation by one of our providers.
+Rosacea is a common skin condition that causes redness and dilated blood vessels on the central face.
+Sometimes, rosacea is also associated with small, red, pustules that are often confused with traditional acne.
+These symptoms typically flare up for several weeks or even months at a time before diminishing for a while.
+Rosacea is often misdiagnosed as another skin condition, so it is important to have a comprehensive skin evaluation by one of our providers.

 Who gets Rosacea?

-While rosacea can occur in anyone, it most commonly affects middle-aged women who have fair skin.
-The cause of rosacea is unknown, but it is likely due to a combination of hereditary and environmental factors.
-In addition, a number of factors can trigger and aggravate rosacea.
-Some of these factors include:
+Rosacea can occur in anyone, but it most commonly presents in middle-aged people who have fairer skin.
+The cause of rosacea is unknown, but it is an inflammatory condition likely due to a combination of genetic and environmental factors.
+A number of factors are known to trigger and aggravate rosacea in some patients including: